 Hair dye has now become a fashion statement in the modern era.
-As each and every one of us is looking forward to putting on a trendy look which makes a bold and confident first impression.
-This has resulted in a number of natural and synthetic hair dyes getting launched in the market.
-Natural hair dyes consist of henna, beet juice, robusta coffee extract, etc. These dyes have natural pigments of color, which are found in nature and are mostly obtained from plants.
-Synthetic dyes, on the other hand, have been conventionally made using artificial colors, polycarbonates, and essential oils which make them stay longer and give a better shine to hair.
-Haircare and coloring of hair have been a mainstream practice since the Elizabethan times in England, where people used beet juice as a natural dye to achieve a shade that looks similar to the modern-day Burgundy.
-Among various hair dyeing products, the safest one is Henna.
+Every one of us is looking forward to putting on a trendy look that makes a bold and confident first impression.
+This has resulted in several natural and synthetic hair dyes getting launched in the market.
+Natural hair dyes consist of henna, beet juice, robusta coffee extract, etc. These dyes have natural pigments of color found in nature and are primarily obtained from plants.

-Henna is a natural dye obtained by toasting and grounding Henna leaves, a tropical shrub that is indigenous to Indian mainlands and southern and south-eastern Asia.
+Henna is a natural dye obtained by toasting and grounding Henna leaves, a tropical shrub indigenous to Indian mainlands and southern and south-eastern Asia.

-Another natural dye is Indigo, A dark-blue dye that is obtained from the stems of Indigo plants.
+Another natural dye is Indigo, A dark-blue dye obtained from the stems of Indigo plants.
 Indigo has been used since colonial times to dye fabrics.
-It produces a very thick dye having a tar-like consistency which makes it inapplicable on human hair directly.
-But advancements in science have developed many methods that can make the dye suitable for cosmetic application.
+It produces a very thick dye with a tar-like consistency, making it applicable to human hair.
+But advancements in science have developed many methods to make the dye suitable for cosmetic application.

 Why should one choose Natural dyes?

 We all know the practical application and great choices available with synthetic dyes.
-They are cheap, they are more readily available, are easy to apply and handle, produce a brighter shade after applying them, and much more.
-But synthetic products are also plagued by some complex chemicals which may directly harm the scalp and hair of a person.
-Synthetic dyes have amino oxides and metal oxides which exhaust the moisture from the scalp and its dyed color might damage the natural hair.
-Natural dyes on the other hand show no such side effects.
+They are cheap; they are more readily available, are easy to apply and handle, produce a brighter shade after applying them, and much more.
+But synthetic products are also plagued by complex chemicals that may directly harm a person’s scalp and hair.
+Synthetic dyes have amino oxides and metal oxides, which exhaust the moisture from the scalp, and their dyed color might damage the natural hair.
+Natural dyes, on the other hand, show no such side effects.
 Henna also nourishes the hair and moisturizes the scalp.
-Though the natural dyes may not be the cheapest ones or not available in multiple shades or are available at every corner shop.
-Natural dyes don’t degrade the natural tone and constituents of hair and scalp.
+However, the natural dyes may not be the cheapest ones or not available in multiple shades or are available at every corner shop.
+Natural dyes don’t degrade hair and scalp’s natural tone and constituents.

 Benefits of Henna Powder